determined-ai/determined/docs/quickstart-mdldev.rst

 Configuration
 =============

-Each of the YAML-formatted configuration files corresponds to one of the following example
+Each YAML-formatted configuration file corresponds to an example
-experiments:
+experiment:

 +------------------------+------------------------------------------------------+
 | Configuration Filename | Example Experiment                                   |